The true nature of the relationship between Henry II and his ‘turbulent priest’ Thomas Becket.

 Mary Rose was the younger sister of Henry VIII.
 David Loades describes how this forgotten Tudor was something of a wild card.

 For a century the sinking of the Titanic has attracted intense interest.
-Yet, as Andrew Wells explains, there have been many vested interests keen to prevent media attention.
+Yet there have been many vested interests keen to prevent media attention.

 The two 16th-century battles of Panipat, which took place 30 years apart, are little known in the West.
 But they were pivotal events in the making of the Mughal Empire as the dominant power of northern India, as Jeremy Black explains.